adobe-type-tools/Adobe-KR/README.md

 ### OpenType Development

-As stated earlier in this specification, recommended OpenType feature definitions will be provided after the Beta period is over.
+As stated earlier in this specification, recommended OpenType feature definitions will be provided at a later date.
 Besides OpenType features, font developers are encouraged to implement subsets that may completely exclude one or more Supplements.
 Font developers are encouraged to support Supplement 0&#mdash;Adobe-KR-0&mdash;at a minimum.
 There is no particular requirement that all Supplements be supported, nor that all glyphs in a particular Supplement must be supported.
 Of course, some Supplements, if supported, are best supported in their entirety, such as Supplements 1, 2, and 7.

 For example, it is possible to develop fonts that include only the glyphs for Supplements 0, 1, 2, and 7, which would therefore include the core glyphs, the glyphs for all 11,172 modern hangul syllables, and the glyphs for all hanja included in the KS X 1001 character set standard.